-The Information Commissioner's Office (the UK data protection supervisory authority) has this week published guidance on the completion of data protection impact assessments (DPIAs).
-The guidance is nothing new, it summarises the Article 29 Working Party Guidelines on DPIAs and exemplifies where processing is “likely to result in a high risk” for the purposes of Regulation 2016/679, adopted on 4th October 2017.
-9ine have been working with our clients on DPIAs since the guidance was issued in October, with many of those on our GDPR training days having undertaken an exercise on the working party guidance.
+In May 2018, the Information Commissioner's Office (the UK data protection supervisory authority) published guidance on the completion of data protection impact assessments (DPIAs).
+The guidance is nothing new; it summarises the European Data Protection Board Guidelines on DPIAs and exemplifies where processing is “likely to result in a high risk” for the purposes of Regulation 2016/679, adopted on 4th October 2017.
+9ine have been working with our clients on DPIAs since the guidance was issued in October, with many of those on our GDPR training days having undertaken an exercise on the European Data Protection Board guidance.

 DPIA.
-What is is and what do organisations need to do?
+What is it and what do organisations need to do?

 - Name of child/children